ITSLeeds/TDS/coursework-template.md

 10. Appropriate use of methods for the choice of application, building on previous work

-11. Explain the potential impacts of the work
+11. Explain the potential impacts of the work and originality

 12. Discuss alternative approaches